Heat waves could kill 90,000 Europeans a year by 2100

-If nothing is done to prevent this, 90,000 Europeans could die each year from heat waves by the end of the century, warned the European Environment Agency (EEA) on Wednesday. .
+If nothing is done to prevent it, 90,000 Europeans could die a year from heat waves by the end of the century, warned the European Environment Agency (EEA) on Wednesday.

 “Without adaptation measures, under a 3°C global warming scenario by 2100, 90,000 Europeans could die from heat waves every year,” the EEA said.